nicolasmanoharan/scrap_city/README.md

 # Data analysis

-- Document here the project: scrap_city
+- Project: scrap_city
-- Description: Project Description
+- Description: The main goal of this project is to scrape Google reviews.
-- Data Source:
+- Data Source: Google reviews
-- Type of analysis:
+- Type of analysis: Output CSV file

-Please document the project the better you can.
+This package allows you to scrape Google review data from a URL.
+/!\

 # Startup the project